wbenny/injdrv/README.md

   kernel-mode to user-mode.

   > If we happened to not force the delivery of the APC, the APC would've been delivered when the thread would be in
   > the alertable state.
-(There are two `Alertable` states per each thread, one for kernel-mode, one for user-mode;
+(There are two alertable states per each thread, one for kernel-mode, one for user-mode;
   > this paragraph is talking about `Thread->Alerted[UserMode] == TRUE`.)
 Luckily, this happens when the Windows loader
-  > finishes its job and gives control to the application (before `WinMain` is executed, roughly speaking).
-So even if
+  > in the `ntdll.dll` finishes its job and gives control to the application - particularly by calling `NtAlertThread`
-  > we happened to not force the APC, our DLL would still be injected before the main execution would take place.
+  > in the `LdrpInitialize` (or `_LdrpInitialize`) function.
+So even if we happened to not force the APC, our DLL would
+  > still be injected before the main execution would take place.
+  >
+  > **NOTE**: This means that if we wouldn't force delivery of the APC on our own, the APC would be delivered **BEFORE**
+  > the `main`/`WinMain` is executed, but **AFTER** all [TLS callbacks][TLS-callbacks] are executed.
+This is because
+  > TLS callbacks are executed also in the early process initialization stage, within the `LdrpInitialize` function.
   >
   > This behavior is configurable in this project by the `ForceUserApc` variable (by default it's `TRUE`).
   >